Lionesses fans blast Prince William for missing Women’s World Cup final

 ‘Disappointing’: Prince William blasted by Lionesses fans for missing Women’s World Cup final in Australia

-Neither the senior royal nor prime minister Rishi Sunak will attend historic final on Sunday
+Neither the senior royal nor prime minister Rishi Sunak will attend the historic final on Sunday

-The Lionesses are set to compete in their historic World Cup final against Spain, after they beat Australia 3-1 in the nail-biting semi-final on Wednesday.
+The Lionesses are set to compete in a historic World Cup final against Spain, after they beat Australia 3-1 in the nail-biting semi-final on Wednesday (16 August).

-Prince William, who is the president of the Football Association (FA), tweeted a personal message of congratulations following the victory over Australia, describing it was a “phenomenal performance”.
+The Prince of Wales, who is the president of the Football Association (FA), tweeted a personal message of congratulations following the victory over Australia, describing it as a “phenomenal performance”.

-Kensington Palace confirmed that he will not fly to Australia to cheer the team on in the final, and instead would watch the match on television.
+Kensington Palace, however, confirmed that he will not fly to Australia to cheer on the team in the final, and will instead watch the match on television.
 It is understood that the decision was made because it would involve flying across the world for a very short period of time.

 Taking such a long flight would involve creating a large carbon footprint, which goes against William’s commitment to tackling climate change.
-The prince launched the Earthshot Prize in 2019 to find solutions to repair and regenerate the earth.
+The prince launched the Earthshot Prize in 2019 in an effort to find solutions to repair and regenerate the Earth.

-Last October, it was reported that he did not plan on attending the men’s World Cup in Qatar.
-It was understood, however, his office might have made arrangements so he could if Gareth Southgate’s team reached the final.
+Last October, it was reported that the prince did not plan to attend the men’s World Cup in Qatar.
+It was understood, however, that his office might have made arrangements for him to travel there if Gareth Southgate’s team reached the final.
 The England men’s team lost 2-1 to France in the quarter-finals.

 Mandy Reid, leader of the Women’s Equality Party, tweeted: “No chance that Prince William would be ‘missing in action’ if the England men’s football team made it to the World Cup final.”